How to Pass the GED Test in 8 Weeks

 To take the GED exam, you will need the following, regardless of whether you take it online or at a testing center:

-• A government-issued photo ID such as a passport, driver’s license, or state ID card
+• A government-issued photo ID such as a driver’s license, passport, or state ID.
+Make sure it is valid and not expired.

 3 Simple Steps to Help You Earn Your GED Diploma in Less Than 8 Weeks

-• Educational Status: You must not be currently enrolled in an accredited high school and not have a high school diploma.
+• Educational Status: You must not be currently enrolled in an accredited high school and must not have previously earned a high school diploma.
+This ensures that the GED is an appropriate alternative for your educational advancement.

 Related Post: How to pass the Texas GED Test